coq/coq/doc/sphinx/addendum/type-classes.rst

    Sets the default mode declaration associated with a :cmd:`Class`.
 It is unset by default.
-If set, then each class declaration uses this default mode for *all* its indices, unless a :attr:`mode` attribute is used to set the mode explicitly.
+If set, then each class declaration uses this default mode for *all* its indices, unless a :attr:`modes` attribute is used to set the mode explicitly.

    .. warn:: Using inferred default mode declaration “mode” for “@ident”